You may think the most common single cause of death in the United States is heart attack. Or cancer. Or stroke.

 Circulation halts.
 Blood doesn’t reach the lungs or brain.
 People abruptly pass out, don’t respond, stop breathing, have no pulse.

-“No one can endure this for more than about 4 to 5 seconds without passing out,” says Dr. Wilkoff.
+“No one can endure this for more than about four or five seconds without passing out,” says Dr. Wilkoff.

 About 365,000 people per year experience SCA at home or out in public.
 That’s roughly equivalent to the combined annual deaths from: